iSapozhnik/Launchy-App-Switcher-Launcher/README.md

 - Keyboard layouts supported: QWERTY, QWERTZ, Dvorak, and more.
 - Fixed onboarding keypresses not being properly handled when the window was closed.
 - Switching to a miniaturized app now restores it properly.

+### Version 1.2.1 (Draft)
+- Fixed an issue where apps were not saved if selected from the dropdown.
+- Improved the handling of hidden apps.